eclipse-sumo/sumo/docs/web/docs/Installing/Windows_Build.md

 If you need a different python version or want to test with multiple Pythons you can either install them directly from Visual Studio or [Download Python for Windows](https://www.python.org/download/) and install it.
 Most SUMO tools should work with Python 2 and 3.
 Please make sure that you install the recommended python modules as explained above and that the `PATH` environment variable contains the directory where the desired Python interpreter is.

 If you want to build SUMO in Debug mode, then you will need the *Python Debug binaries*.
-The Python interepreter that comes with Visual Studio doesn't install these libraries by default (at least in the case of Visual Studio Community 2022); you need to install the *Data Science stack* in addition to the *Python and C++ development stacks* mentionned above.
+The Python interpreter that comes with Visual Studio doesn't install these libraries by default (at least in the case of Visual Studio Community 2022); you need to install the *Data Science stack* in addition to the *Python and C++ development stacks* mentioned above.
 More precisely, the component you need is called *Python native development tools*, make sure you check the correct box.

 If you want to clone / checkout a special SUMO version, you can of course do it from the command line (if you have installed the command line tools) using `git clone --recursive https://github.com/eclipse-sumo/sumo` or download and extract a source package, see [Downloads](../Downloads.md).